brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 ### Kinesis Video Streams Ingestion

 A client video stream-producing web app allows users to 1) upload pre-recorded video and/or 2) live stream their webcam feed to [Kinesis Video Streams](https://console.aws.amazon.com/kinesisvideo).
-This webcam streaming functionality is backed by the [WebRTC](https://webrtc.github.io/samples/) `getUserMedia` API, and is supported on all major browsers and platforms, with the exception iOS mobile.
+This webcam streaming functionality is backed by the [WebRTC](https://webrtc.github.io/samples/) `getUserMedia` API, and is supported on all major browsers and platforms, with the exception of iOS mobile.

 Why a browser app?
-Of course, it's also possible to stream video from IoT devices like [Amazon DeepLens](https://aws.amazon.com/deeplens/), or build a custom mobile app using the [Kinesis Video Streams Producer SDK for Android](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-android.html), but a simple cross-platform web app that can be launched in any browser is much more accessible!
+Of course, it is also possible to stream video from IoT devices such as [Amazon DeepLens](https://aws.amazon.com/deeplens/), or build a custom mobile app using the [Kinesis Video Streams Producer SDK for Android](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-android.html), but a simple cross-platform web app that can be launched in any browser is much more universally accessible!

 When static video (via [Amazon S3](https://aws.amazon.com/s3/) upload) or buffered webcam frames (via [Amazon API Gateway](https://aws.amazon.com/api-gateway/) request) are uploaded by the web app, an [AWS Lambda](https://aws.amazon.com/lambda/) function (serving as a cloud proxy layer to Kinesis Video Streams) converts them to [streamable media fragments](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-data.html#how-data-frame).
 These media fragments are then put into a Kinesis Video Stream.

-**@Runpeng: Please insert a sentence explaining the background, e.g. that to get the functionality you wanted, you needed to use streams and yet there were technical constraints, and this was your clever way to operate within those constraints.
-Makes for a good story and demonstrates the creativity of your approach.
-The reader will therefore see it as more valuable; it will explain itself better in the future when new ways to achieve this are released; it will secure our place on the forefront where we are figuring out the very newest tools; and it will also be a reminder that other features are desired now.**
+**@Runpeng: Please insert a sentence explaining what limitation you needed to overcome or work around.
+I don't remember the details.
+E.g. that to get the functionality we wanted, you needed to use streams and yet there were technical constraints, and this was your clever way to operate within those constraints.
+This will make for a good story and demonstrate the creativity of your approach.
+The reader will therefore see it as more valuable; it will explain itself better in the future when new ways to achieve the goals here are released; it will secure our place on the forefront where we are figuring out the very newest tools; and it will also be a reminder that other features are desired now.**

-#### Uploading a pre-recorded video
+#### Uploading a pre-recorded video:

 ![Upload a Video](attachments/screenshots/UploadVideoExampleBlur.jpg?raw=true "Upload a Video")